Last updated and effective as of August 23, 2023

 c.
 As otherwise permitted by applicable European data protection laws.

-39. Complaints – If you would like to submit a complaint about our use of your Personal Information or our response to your requests regarding your Personal Information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
-You can find your data protection regulator here
+40. Complaints – If you would like to submit a complaint about our use of your Personal Information or our response to your requests regarding your Personal Information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
+You can find your data protection regulator here.
+If you are in the UK, the data protection regulator is Information Commissioner’s Office (“ICO”).

 a. using EDPO UK’s online request form: https://edpo.com/uk-gdpr-data-request; or